Will Central Americans, Haitians 'protected' here for years be sent home?

 But so far, Trump administration officials have indicated they are not warm to extending their status.

-In March, John Kelly, who was then serving as secretary of Homeland Security, renewed Haiti’s TPS for only six months.
-Following his decision, Kelly told the Miami Herald that immigrants protected by the program “need to start thinking about returning.”
+In March, John Kelly, then secretary of Homeland Security, renewed Haiti’s TPS for only six months.
+Following his decision, Kelly, now the White House chief of staff, told The Miami Herald that immigrants protected by the program “need to start thinking about returning.”

 Related: U.S. Offers Six Month Extensions to Some Haitians, Advises Recipients to ‘Resolve Their Affairs’